 Advantages and Challenges for U.S. Food Exporters in Taiwan

-Taiwan is the United States’ eighth largest market for agricultural exports but is often overlooked by U.S. suppliers eager to export to China
+Although the 7th largest export market, Taiwan is often overlooked by U.S. suppliers eager to export to China.

-2019 U.S. exports of consumer-oriented agricultural products grew 6% to US$1.7 billion, making it the 7th largest export market for the aggregate and a new record high.
+2020 U.S. exports of consumer-oriented agricultural products declined 4% to US$1.7 billion, making it the 7th largest export market for the aggregate.
 Taiwan is the 12th largest U.S. market for processed foods as well, totaling US$609.7 million in 2020, down 8% from 2019.
 Top processed export products imported by Taiwan in 2020 included:

 Processed/Prepared Dairy Products